cmu-delphi/delphi-epidata/docs/api/covidcast_signals.md

 ### `combination`

-This source included signals created as statistical combinations of the other sources; it is not a primary data source, but instead is calculated using signals from the other sources above.
+This source provides signals which are statistical combinations of the other sources above.
+It is not a primary data source.

 * `nmf_day_doc_fbs_ght`: This signal uses a rank-1 approximation, from a nonnegative matrix factorization approach, to identify an underlying signal